satellitecomponent/Neurite/README.md

 All API keys can be input through the Ai tab of the menu dropdown.

-We have recently included an ai node funcitonality.
+We have recently included an ai node functionality.
 Alt + Double click creates a node with a more traditional ai chat interface. (you can create multiple) The ai node will retain the context for any other text or ai nodes that are connected to it.
 This means the ability to connect multiple chat interfaces together.